Consensys/doc.teku/docs/concepts/withdrawals.md

 # Withdrawals

-Validators staking ether on Mainnet after [The Merge](merge.md), accrue two forms of rewards:
+Validators staking ether on Mainnet, accrue two forms of rewards:

 - Execution layer rewards paid directly to a withdrawal address (Ethereum address).
 - Consensus layer rewards for performing actions each epoch.